-If someone in your family or home has asthma, an asthma air purifier can help by reducing the load of common asthma triggers in the air.
+If someone in your family or home suffers with asthma, an asthma air purifier can be a key step to control common asthma triggers in your home.
 Common asthma triggers are animal and house dust mite allergens, pollen, fungal/mould, chemical, as well as general traffic pollution.

-The dead bodies and the droppings of this microscopic spider-like creature contain one of the most potent asthma allergens.
-House dust mite (HDM) has been extensively studied.
+The dead bodies and the droppings of this microscopic spider-like creature contain one of the most potent asthma triggers.
+Dust mites have been extensively studied.
 We know that dust mites live on house dust (which is mainly flakes of shed human skin) and they like dark and damp conditions.
 That should immediately suggest two simple, practical ways of dealing with the problem.
 1.)
 Don’t allow clutter that collects dust around your home, and 2.)
 Keep humidity levels low by keeping the place well ventilated and refrain from using a humidifier.
 But what about an air purifier?
 Dust mite droppings are in the size range 0.1 to 30 microns.
 Some dust mite droppings break into tiny pieces that are at the lower end of this size range, but the whole droppings are heavier than cat allergen particles and are less likely to be stirred up into the air.
-Therefore, an air purifier with a high filtration efficiency and a large enough air flow can take all dust mite allergens out of the air 2-3 times per hour.
+Therefore, an air purifier with a high filtration efficiency and a large enough air flow can take all dust mite allergens and other asthma triggers out of the air 2-3 times per hour.
 But you should also make sure that pillows and mattresses (a major source of direct inhalation) are as dust mite free as possible, and are washed with an asthma friendly laundry detergent, such as the Allergen Wash from Allersearch.

-Some people suffer from pollen asthma and will notice that their asthma is worse during the pollen seasons.
-But, unlike those with hay fever, they tend to have symptoms all year round.
-Like other forms of outdoor pollution, pollen grains can easily travel indoors (through an open window or on your clothes when you come indoors, for instance).
+Some people suffer from pollen asthma and will notice that pollen is their main asthma trigger.
+But, unlike those with hay fever, they tend to have asthma symptoms all year round.
+Like other forms of asthma triggers, pollen grains can easily travel indoors (through an open window or on your clothes when you come indoors, for instance).
 Pollen grains have a size range of 0.3 to 100 microns.
 Most whole pollen grains are between 20 and 35 microns in size but some plants, like ryegrass, produce tiny fragments of pollen which are nearer to the lower end of the size range.
 You also have to be aware that pollen grains can easily fracture and break into many small pieces - which can cause strong asthmatic reactions.
 For that reason, you might not notice much of a difference when using a pollen screen on your windows.
 These kind of screens will only block the largest pollen grains from entering your home.
-A HEPA purifier such as the IQAir HealthPro 250, however, will help you rid the air in your home of pollen allergens of any size.
+A HEPA air purifier such as the IQAir HealthPro 250, however, will help you rid the air in your home of pollen allergens of any size.